Events and Opportunities

-In honor of our 40th anniversary celebration year, the Ms. Foundation for Women will recognize Susan Fredman with our Fearless Leader Award.
-We are delighted to honor her outstanding community service, as well as her leadership in Chicago, IL and beyond.
+In honor of our 40th anniversary celebration year, the Ms. Foundation for Women will recognized Susan Fredman with our Fearless Leader Award.
+We were delighted to honor her outstanding community service, as well as her leadership in Chicago, IL and beyond.

 A woman with a vision and the steadfast determination to see it through, Susan Fredman has long believed that “spaces of hope, dignity, and comfort are foundations for nurturing the growth and success of every human being, every individual.”

-The Ms. Foundation is proud to recognize women who are trailblazers in their communities.
-We salute Susan’s deep humanitarian spirit, her professional expertise, business acumen and sheer ability to transform lives and spaces.
-We are honored to recognize her as a fearless leader.
+The Ms. Foundation was proud to recognize women who are trailblazers in their communities.
+We saluted Susan’s deep humanitarian spirit, her professional expertise, business acumen and sheer ability to transform lives and spaces.
+We were honored to recognize her as a fearless leader.

 More to do: The Road to Equality for Women in the United States